Restaurant in London, United Kingdom

 Does Peckham Bazaar handle dietary restrictions?

-Greek cuisine in this format typically accommodates vegetarians well, with grains, legumes, and vegetables central to the tradition.
+Greek cuisine in this format typically accommodates vegetarians well, with grains, legumes, vegetables central to the tradition.
 Specific dietary information is not documented in available records, so check the venue's official channels via their Consort Road address before booking if you have strict requirements.

 Is lunch or dinner better at Peckham Bazaar?